-- Individual income tax returns, signed and dated plus all applicable schedules for the previous 2 years (or additional periods if needed to demonstrate a satisfactory earnings record).
+- Two years of previous individual income tax returns signed and dated, plus all applicable schedules for the previous two years (or additional periods if needed to demonstrate a satisfactory earning record)

 - Two years of business tax returns (if corporation or partnership)

 - A list of all partners or stockholders

 Different lenders may have particular documentation requirements and lending guidelines for self-employed borrowers.

 Once your lender receives the required documentation, they will be able to calculate your self-employed income.